future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

   - Ludvig
 ---

-On Future skill it is possible to create your own [Challenges](../basics/Challenges.md), [Exercises](../basics/Exercises.md), and [Freecodes](../basics/Freecodes.md), this is done with the Freecode creator that you can access from the create option when you are signed in.
+You can design and publish your own [Challenges](../basics/Challenges.md), [Exercises](../basics/Exercises.md), and [Freecodes](../basics/Freecodes.md)

-The Creator is very similar to the Freecode Editor which you can read more about here: [Freecode editor](../basics/Freecode_editor.md)
+The Creator is very similar to the Freecode Editor which you can read more about here: [Freecode editor](../basics/Freecode_editor.md) on Future Skill using the Freecode Creator.
+Just sign in, click Create, and select Freecode to get started.

-## The Implementation tab
+## The Implementation Tab

-This is where you as the author design your Freecode.
-The implementation tab contains the implementation code that is used to run the challenge, call the solutions, generate graphics, and set the scores.
+This is where you as the author design your Freecode:

-Read more detailed information of how the implementation works here: [Skeletons](Skeletons.md)
+- Write your creator code: call solution methods,    generate graphics, define scoring.
+- It acts as the “engine” behind the Freecode.
+- For detailed logic patterns, visit the [Skeletons](Skeletons.md) page (link).

-## The Solution tab
+## The Solution Tab

 The solution tab contains a default solution that is used when running the code in the creator.
 This is not visible for the Members when opening the Freecode.
 Here you as the author can create a solution to your own Freecode to try it.